 Time Travel 101 Lesson: It may only take a few hours to transform you into someone you barely recognize, both literally and figuratively.

-Aaron: “Abe, I’m not either, but what’s worse, you know, thinking you’re being paranoid, or knowing you should be?”
+What’s worse, you know, thinking you’re being paranoid, or knowing you should be?

 This microbudget-mumblecore-sci-fi gem is the platonic ideal of DIY filmmaking.
 There are no special effects, the most exotic location is a storage facility, wardrobe most likely came directly out of the actors’ closets, the main cast could fit in a sedan, and the time travel machine props were probably built with supplies from a quick trip to Home Depot.
 Long story short, the entire film cost $7k to make!!